flowersinthesand/portal-java/core/README.md

 Specifies that the annotated method should be be executed after dependency injection is done to perform any initialization.
 Only public methods with no arguments can be executed.

 ### @On
-Defines an annotated method or an annotated annotation as the event handler.
-The method should be `public` and a return type of the method doesn't matter. `On.open`, `On.message`, `On.close` are provided as special annotations for `open`, `message`, `close` event respectively.
+Defines an annotated method as the event handler.
+The method should be `public` and a return type of the method doesn't matter.

 * `String value() default ""`

 The event name.
 The annotated method's name will be the event name if it's empty.
-In case of type, the value have to be specified.

 #### Paramter binding
 According to the method signature, the following parameters will be provided.